Timaru Airport Car Rental

 * Some rental car suppliers may charge a credit card fee for amounts payable on arrival.

+Avis is the only rental car operator available at the airport and there are several small local car rental businesses in Timaru itself.
 If you're wanting more rental company options then consider picking up a rental car in Christchurch.
-It's only a couple of hours drive away and we have up to 30 different car rental brands available for your to choose from.
+It's only a couple of hours drive away and we have multiple car rental brands available for your to choose from.

 To maximise your savings it's a good idea to book your car early, especially for travel during peak periods.
 Just put your travel details into the Quote box at the top of the page to instantly compare a huge choice of vehicles at the very best prices.